 Indigenous Youth Outreach Program

-Pathways for youth to reach their full potential in all areas of growth.
+Shows Pathways for youth to reach their full potential in all areas of growth.

 Builds the confidence, critical thinking and leadership skills of youth.

-Promotes relationship development between youth and legal professionals.
+Promotes relationship development between youth and legal professionals

 Celebrates Indigenous customs, practices and beliefs and creates positive connections with identity.